 Does Medicare Cover Chiropractic Services?

-If you’re wondering, “does Medicare cover chiropractic care?”, the answer is yes, but with specific limitations.
-Medicare typically covers chiropractic services only for spinal subluxation through manual manipulation.
+If you’re wondering if Medicare covers chiropractic care, the answer is yes, but with specific limitations.
+Medicare might cover chiropractic services only for spinal subluxation through manual manipulation.

-However, it does not extend to maintenance therapy, other chiropractic services, or associated tests like X-rays.
-This article will guide you through the nuances of what does Medicare cover chiropractic-wise, what it doesn’t, and the costs involved.
+However, this might not extend to maintenance therapy, other chiropractic services, or associated tests like X-rays.
+This article will guide you through the nuances of what Medicare could cover chiropractic-wise, what it doesn’t, and the potential costs involved.

 Key Takeaways

-• Medicare covers chiropractic care specifically for spinal subluxation through manual manipulation, but does not cover ongoing, maintenance care, preventive visits, or alternative treatments such as massage therapy and acupuncture.
+• Medicare may cover chiropractic care specifically for spinal subluxation through manual manipulation but does not cover ongoing, maintenance care, preventive visits, or alternative treatments such as massage therapy and acupuncture.

-• Diagnostic services like X-rays or tests ordered by a chiropractor are not covered by Medicare, potentially leading to out-of-pocket expenses for patients, which calls for a clear understanding of the coverage limitations.
+• Diagnostic services like X-rays or tests ordered by a chiropractor may not be covered by Medicare, which could potentially lead to out-of-pocket expenses for patients, and may call for a clear understanding of the potential coverage limitations.

-• Medicare Advantage plans may offer broader coverage for chiropractic services than traditional Medicare, but benefits vary among plans, requiring patients to compare plans carefully to understand chiropractic benefits and out-of-pocket costs.
+• Some of the Medicare Advantage plans may offer broader coverage for chiropractic services than traditional Medicare, but benefits may vary among plans and might require patients to compare plans carefully to understand chiropractic benefits and possible out-of-pocket costs.

 Compare Plans in One Step!